ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Order Objects

-An ACME order object represents a client's request for a certificate, and is used to track the progress of that order through to issuance.
+An ACME order object represents a client's request for a certificate and is used to track the progress of that order through to issuance.
 Thus, the object contains information about the requested certificate, the authorizations that the server requires the client to complete, and any certificates that have